-Today, Jarrett focuses his practice in the areas of Criminal Defense, Civil Litigation, and Probate Litigation.
+Today, his civil practice is focused on matters involving significant injuries and wrongful death, business and property disputes, and probate and estate litigation.
+In his criminal practice his focus is on representing clients charged with serious felony offenses in State and Federal Court.
 He also assists professionals such as nurses, contractors, real estate brokers and others licensed through the South Carolina Department of Labor, Licensing, and Regulation (LLR) in disciplinary proceedings before various licensing boards.
 In addition to representing clients in the beginning of a case, and at the trial stage, Jarrett has accepted representation of clients to handle appeals following the conclusion of their trial.

 Jarrett’s primary strategy in any case, whether civil or criminal, is to prepare the case for trial.
 Though few cases ever get to that stage, it is only by preparing the case for trial that you can evaluate whether your settlement or plea agreement is the absolute best one available.